How PDQ Could Be Made Dev-Ops Ready (2017)

 Dev Ops Story

-In Dev-Ops, it’s not uncommon to have many slave nodes.
-In a particular case, although the majority of my clients system is Unix based, a segment of test nodes require Windows.
+In Dev-Ops, it’s not uncommon to have many worker nodes.
+In a particular case, although the majority of my client’s system is Unix based, a segment of test nodes require Windows.

-Dev-Ops looks heavily at automation, but done while thinking like a developer/software engineer while approaching the configuration of many nodes to have the specified setup.
-That means dev-ops workers tend to want tools that integrate somewhat with the way they work with code and tools for manipulating code.
+That means dev-ops workers tend to want tools that integrate somewhat with the way they work with code and tools for manipulating their source code.

-Automating in Linux has a set of tools Chef, Puppet and Ansible are some cases.
-Ansible is used there for the Linux system due to it being python based, matching the majority of the site code, it’s ability to be used without the target system requiring installation of an agent, and to a lesser degree the galaxy roles ecosystem.
+Automating in Linux has a set of tools.
+Chef, Puppet and Ansible are some cases.
+At this particular site, they use ansible for the Linux systems due to ansible being python-based and matching the majority of the site code.
+The site also benefits from ansible’s ability to be used without the target system requiring the installation of an agent, and to a lesser degree the galaxy roles ecosystem.

 What Is PDQ

-It will install packages in quiet/UI free modes (it can not point and click on UI’s).
-It can run powershell or other commands to make changes.
+PDQ will install packages in quiet/UI free modes (it can not point and click on UI’s).
+It can run PowerShell or other commands to make changes.

 It also stores installers in a package repository - an advantage over ansible where you’d need a separate system like Artifactory to store those.
-It’s installation steps, wizard driven, will automagically whizz the file over to the target system before running the setup command.
+PDQ’s installation steps, wizard-driven, will automagically whizz the file over to the target system before running the setup command.

-It has some conditionals, and is 32/64 bit aware so different tasks can be run when things don’t match up.
+It has some conditionals and is 32/64 bit aware, so PDQ can run different tasks when things don’t match up.